Phxstick/acnicoy/data/help/components/reviewing.md

 It is possible to give precedence to items in lower SRS levels by marking the corresponding checkbox in the test settings.

+Note that words with both translations and readings assigned do not count as reviewed until both of these two parts have been reviewed.
+The parts will appear with a random but rather low delay.
+If you want to terminate a review session but don't want to lose your progress on halfway reviewed words, you can instead press the "wrap up" button to finish those.

 ### Test modes

 There are two modes for reviewing vocabulary items, **typing mode** and **flashcard